-NAfME Music Education Sessions during
+NAfME Music Education Sessions from

 2021 NAMM Believe in Music Week, January 18–22